Sabotage at the General Post Office in Zagreb: Background

 In April 1941, Zagreb became the capital city of the Independent State of Croatia (NDH), a puppet state of Nazi Germany.
 The Communist Party of Croatia, a banned political party, started to organize the Croatian Partisan movement in June 1941.

 The sabotage was organized and conducted at the initiative of the Central Committee of the Party, by general secretary Rade Končar personally.
 Performance was entrusted to the Local Committee members: Blaž Mesarić, Antun Biber, Vojo Kovačević, Ante Milković (last two were arrested shortly before the explosion).
-Technical preparations are made by postal employees: Josip Čuljat, Slavko Markon, Vilim Galjer, and Nada Galjer. Čuljat and Markon were the mechanics in the Post office, the first - on the city phone automatic exchanges devices, the other - on high frequency special devices for long distance cals.
+Technical preparations are made by postal employees: Josip Čuljat, Slavko Markon, Vilim Galjer, and Nada Galjer. Čuljat and Markon were the mechanics in the Post office, the first - on the city phone automatic exchanges devices, the other - on high frequency special devices for long distance calls.
 Both were young men twenty-year-old and members of SKOJ.

 Explosion

-This group had already developed a plan of sabotage and exercised the necessary preparations during the night services.
-Special custom made tin boxes for explosives, they are made by locksmith Ivan Brumen, a supporter of the Communist Party and partisans resistance movement.
-Through resistance movements sympathizer Lieutenant of Croatian Home Guard - Augustinović, they reached amount of explosives.
-He purchased (and stole) the required amount of explosives from a military magazine and gave him to Mesarić.
+This group had already developed a plan of sabotage and made the necessary preparations during the night services.
+Special custom-made tin boxes for explosives were constructed by locksmith Ivan Brumen, a supporter of the Communist Party and the partisans (resistance movement).
+With the help of Augustinović, a sympathizer with the resistance movements and a lieutenant in the Croatian Home Guard, they obtained the required amount of explosives.
+He purchased (and stole) these explosives from a military magazine and gave them to Mesarić.

-The big problem was how to bring 21 kilograms of trinitrotoluene into the building, because main Post office was under constant guard of Ustasha and Germans soldiers.
-The problem was solved so that they themselves sent a package, three days before the sabotage.
-The package was received by Slavko Markon on 12 September, who placed it in a handy magazine, near to automatic exchanges facilities.
+The big problem was how to bring 21 kilograms of trinitrotoluene into the building, as the main Post office was under constant guard by Ustaša and German soldiers.
+They achieved this by sending themselves a package, three days before the sabotage.
+The package was received on 12 September by Slavko Markon, who placed it in a convenient magazine, near the automatic exchange facilities.

-Slavko Markon, Josip Čuljat and Nada Galjer (telephone operator) were able somehow to adjust their attendance so that all three are found in service on Saturday night at pm.
+Slavko Markon, Josip Čuljat and Nada Galjer (telephone operator) were able somehow to adjust their work schedules so that all three were on duty at midnight on Saturday night.
 They began work immediately.
 There were seven boxes of explosives.
-In each of these seven boxes installed were all the necessary parts for the electrical ignition.
-When it was done, boxes were placed first in three of the automatic switchboards facilities and later on two long distance high frequency facilities that were on the lower floor and another in two places in the so-called splitter facility.
+In each of these seven boxes were all the necessary parts for the electrical ignition.
+When the boxes were prepared, they were placed first in three of the automatic switchboard facilities, and later in two long distance high frequency facilities on the lower floor, and another in two places in the so-called splitter facility.

-Department of high-frequency devices was constantly guard by a German soldier with the two duty mechanics.
+The high-frequency devices department was constantly guarded by a German soldier together with the two duty mechanics.
 The Nazis were very interested in this department because there were special German devices to maintain telephone links with Vienna, Berlin, Belgrade and Athens, and through them went cables from Berlin to Odessa and Sofia.

-It was therefore necessary to disable the German soldier, because in his presence they could not mount the explosive devices.
-Problem with a soldier they resolved so that he drank a good bottle of brandy that was brought by Čuljat, then he slept all night dead drunk.
+It was therefore necessary to disable the German soldier, because in his presence they could not mount the explosive devices. Čuljat brought the soldier a good bottle of brandy; he drank it and then slept all night, dead drunk.